 High blood pressure (hypertension) is a common medical condition that affects millions of people worldwide.
 Despite its prevalence, many individuals remain unaware of its implications and how to manage it effectively.
+Understand the causes and risks of high blood pressure and learn effective management strategies for a healthier lifestyle.
+Expert heart health care.
 This comprehensive article delves into the definition, causes, risks, and management strategies for high blood pressure, aiming to provide a thorough understanding of this critical health issue.

 What is High Blood Pressure?